Six Longest Odds Winners of the Cheltenham Gold Cup

-The Cheltenham Gold Cup is the most prestigious race in the National Hunt calendar, the blue riband of the jumps game and the prize every owner, trainer and jockey dreams of winning.
+The Cheltenham Gold Cup is the crown jewel of the National Hunt season.
+It’s the ultimate prize every jumps racing horse owner, trainer, and jockey aspires to claim.

 Norton’s Coin, 1990, Odds 100/1